purpose is to supply information that enables people

 natives, Peter, and Keith have between them facilitated

-over fifty permaculture courses and led groups from four
+over sixty permaculture courses and led groups from four

 to over a hundred students and between them have graduated